 During the year ended January 31, 2017, the Company realized capital losses mainly on the foreign exchange loss of the Term Facility following the amendment and restatement that occurred on June 30, 2016.
-As at January 31, 2017, the balance of deductible capital losses amounted to \$111.9 million (nil as at January 31, 2016) and are available to offset future taxable capital gains in Canada for an unlimited period of time.
+As at January 31, 2018, the balance of deductible capital losses amounted to \$112.7 million (\$111.9 million as at January 31, 2017) and are available to offset future taxable capital gains in Canada for an unlimited period of time.

-As at January 31, 2017, the Company has \$46.0 million in investment tax credits receivable, of which \$15.9 million are refundable and \$30.1 million are available to reduce income taxes in future periods (respectively \$68.8 million, \$17.7 million and \$51.1 million as at January 31, 2016).
-Of the \$30.1 million, \$25.9 million (\$47.1 million as at January 31, 2016) are available to reduce future federal Canadian income taxes and \$4.2 million (\$4.0 million as at January 31, 2016) are available to reduce future income taxes of other tax jurisdictions.
-The Canadian investment tax credits will expire from fiscal year 2034 to fiscal year 2037.
+As at January 31, 2018, the Company has \$20.5 million in investment tax credits receivable, of which \$16.0 million are refundable and \$4.5 million are available to reduce income taxes in future periods (respectively \$46.0 million, \$15.9 million and \$30.1 million as at January 31, 2017).
+The \$4.5 million are available to reduce future income taxes of other tax jurisdictions.
+Of the \$30.1 million as at January 31, 2017, \$25.9 million were available to reduce future federal Canadian income taxes and \$4.2 million were available to reduce future income taxes of other tax jurisdictions.

-As at January 31, 2017, deferred income taxes assets have been entirely recognized except for certain elements, consisting mainly of deductible capital losses carried forward, as the Canadian and Quebec taxation laws required those losses to be offset with available capital gains in order to be deductible.
-As at January 31, 2016, unrecognized deferred income taxes assets consisted mainly of the cumulative unrealized foreign exchange deductible capital losses on the Term Facility, which amounted to \$160.3 million.
+As at January 31, 2018 and 2017, deferred income taxes assets have been entirely recognized except for certain elements, consisting mainly of deductible capital losses carried forward, as the Canadian and Quebec taxation laws required those losses to be offset with available capital gains in order to be deductible.